shirleyzhang2/CS330-Project/README.md

  Note that the predictions mentioned above are made on tasks with paraphrased prompts.
 The predict_exact_match on original, non-paraphrased prompts (`splits/test_tasks_v2_original.txt`) is 47.0546.
 These results are saved in `Tk-Instruct/output/gpt3-paraphrase-tasks-tk-instruct-finetuned-v2-original-instruction`.

 #### Experiment v3
 A validation set is added to track the model's performance on unseen tasks.
-The validation loss keeps increasing which confirms our hypothesis that the model is overfitting.
+The validation loss keeps increasing which may confirm our hypothesis that the model is overfitting.
+However, we have to keep in mind that this validation set may not be representative due to the multi-task setting.

 ![Finetune1_train](images/finetune3.png) ![Finetune1_val](images/finetune3_eval.png)

 #### Experiment v4
-Randomly sample 8 instances for each paraphrase so that each task has 32 * 8 = 256 instances.
+To reduce overfitting, we randomly sample 8 instances for each paraphrase so that each task has 32 * 8 = 256 instances.
 The training and evaluation data is stored in `gpt3-paraphrase-tasks-tk-instruct-train-top8` and `gpt3-paraphrase-tasks-tk-instruct-test-top8`.
-The output is stored in `Tk-Instruct/output/finetuned-v4-original-instruction`.
-The validation loss still increases with training, but the "predict_exact_match" on original prompts (`splits/test_tasks_v2_original.txt`) is 50.3592 which is an improvement from v2 (47.0546).
-This is also slightly better than the non-finetuned, original model, which has a "predict_exact_match" of 50.3352.
-The results from the original model are saved in `Tk-Instruct/output/notfinetuned-original-instruction`.
+The training output is stored in `output/finetune_v4 `.

+The "predict_exact_match" on original prompts (`splits/test_tasks_v2_original.txt`) is 50.3592 which is a significant improvement from v2 (47.0546) and is slightly higher than the non-finetuned, original model (50.3352).
+The test results from the finetuned model are stored in `Tk-Instruct/output/finetuned-v4-original-instruction`.
+The test results from the original model are saved in `Tk-Instruct/output/notfinetuned-original-instruction`.

+The "predict_exact_match" on paraphrased prompts (`gpt3-paraphrase-tasks-tk-instruct-test-top8`) is 49.4811 which is slightly worse than the original model (49.5283).
+The test results from the finetuned model are stored in `Tk-Instruct/output/finetuned-v4-paraphrased-instruction`.
+The test results from the original model are saved in `Tk-Instruct/output/notfinetuned-v5-paraphrased-instruction`.

 #### Experiment v5
-Randomly sample 3 instances for each paraphrase so that each task has 32 * 3 = 96 instances.
+To further reduce overfitting, we randomly sample 3 instances for each paraphrase so that each task has 32 * 3 = 96 instances.
 The training and evaluation data is stored in `gpt3-paraphrase-tasks-tk-instruct-train-top3` and `gpt3-paraphrase-tasks-tk-instruct-test-top3`.
-The output is stored in `Tk-Instruct/output/finetuned-v5-original-instruction`.
-The validation loss still increases with training, but the "predict_exact_match" on original prompts further improves to 50.4789.
-This is even better than the original model!
+The training output is stored in `output/finetune_v5`.

+The "predict_exact_match" on original prompts further improves to 50.4789 which is better than the original model (50.3352)!
+The test results are stored in `Tk-Instruct/output/finetuned-v5-original-instruction`.

+The "predict_exact_match" on paraphrased prompts (`gpt3-paraphrase-tasks-tk-instruct-test-top3`) is 49.4591, which is also an improvement from the original model (49.1824).
+The test results from the finetuned model are stored in `Tk-Instruct/output/finetuned-v5-paraphrased-instruction`.
+The test results from the original model are saved in `Tk-Instruct/output/notfinetuned-v5-paraphrased-instruction`.

+This experiment shows that finetuning on paraphrased prompts with a reduced number of instances indeed helps the model make more accurate predictions during text classification without overfitting.

 ### Train prompt quality classification/regression model